ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Switch to Dart Sass
 - [ ] Remove the last '|' from the tags display on posts
 - [ ] Fix broken image links on the posts page
-- [ ] Update the post and note summary system.
+- [ ] Update the post and note summary system
 - [ ] Complete the changelog
 - [ ] Add key bindings on the home page to allow navigating using just the keyboard
 - [ ] Add a "help" command which explains the workings of the available commands
 - [ ] Improve the display of tags and categories
 - [ ] Setup a monospace font for the site
 - [ ] Add black border around the revolver cursor graphic
+- [ ] Improve the display of images in markdown i.e. notes and posts
+- [ ] Add scroll to the project content side for the projects single display page